 The more specific term is prescriptive analytics, which includes evidence, recommendations and actions for each predicted category or outcome.
 Specifically, prediction should link carefully to clinical priorities and measurable events such as cost effectiveness, clinical protocols or patient outcomes.
 Finally, these predictor-intervention sets are best evaluated within that same data warehouse environment.

 So many options exist when it comes to developing predictive algorithms or stratifying patient risk.
-This presents a daunting challenge to health care personnel tasked with sorting through all the buzzword and marketing noise.
+This presents a daunting challenge to health care personnel tasked with sorting through all the buzzwords and marketing noise.
 Healthcare providers need to partner with groups that have a keen understanding of the leading academic and commercial tools, and the expertise to develop appropriate prediction models.

 Follow 4 Key Lessons Learned for Adopting Predictive Analytics and Machine Learning in Healthcare

 Given that predictive analytics are listed as level 7 out of the 8 possible levels on the Healthcare Analytics Adoption Model, there are many keys and pitfalls that can occur at such a level if not properly prepared.
 Fortunately for healthcare, there are numerous existing models from other industries that can be combined with past healthcare examples to ease some of the potential pains and pitfalls.
 Highlights of some those key lessons include:

 - Don’t confuse more data with more insight: While many solid scientific findings may be interesting, they do little to significantly improve current clinical outcomes.